Mutual unconditional love is the highest level an interpersonal relationship can attain.

 Over time he reveals aspects of his excellence that we did not recognize previously.

-We begin to understand that his love for us is in fact unfailing, and his ways are indeed superior to ours.
+We begin to understand that his love for us is indeed unfailing, and his ways are always superior to ours.

 As a result, we become willing to entwine our will around his and trust him in every circumstance.